Player saves nine match points at Aussie Open

 "I'm happy she is trying to get back.
 I know the ranking is not there but if she stays healthy I think the ranking is going to be okay."

-Her harsh tumble from the top 10 might have made her a sentimental favorite but Safarova was already well liked.
-She was so well liked that Canadian sports network TSN produced a spoofed segment in which Safarova was cast as a villain.
+Her harsh tumble from the top 10 might have made her a sentimental favorite but Safarova was already well thought of.
+She was so well liked that Canadian sports network TSN produced a spoofed segment in 2015 in which Safarova was cast as a villain.

 Defeating Williams would truly signal Safarova's revival and she wasn't daunted at the prospect of challenging the 22-time grand slam winner.

 Safarova drew on the fact that Williams hasn't played much tennis of late: Three matches, to be precise, since exiting in the US Open semifinals in September to Safarova's compatriot, Karolina Pliskova.
+And in that French Open final, Safarova led by a break in the third.

 It's not, however, like Williams appeared rusty against Bencic.
-Indeed it was a far cry from the Williams who imploded in windy Auckland two weeks ago, striking 88 unforced errors in losing to Madison Brengle.
+It was a far cry from the Williams who imploded in windy Auckland two weeks ago, striking 88 unforced errors in losing to Madison Brengle.

 Bencic's lone window surfaced when she reduced a 5-0 deficit in the second to 5-3, even earning a break point to get back on serve.